Internal Links

 questions right, or you failed.
 Nowadays all the questions have multiple choice answers, like on

-Astronomy funding itself is under a huge threat but we SHOULD spend tax payers money on science not on wars and housing terrorists in luxury in the UK!!!
+Astronomy funding itself is under a huge threat but we SHOULD spend tax payers money on science not on wars.

 Loads more Dawkins stuff here!